nedimbalihodzic/TurbulenceMitigation_Datasets/README.md

 2. **HeatChamber Dataset**
 3. **ATSync Dataset**

-Each dataset contains real-world or synthetic turbulence-degraded imagery, offering diverse degradation patterns.
+Each dataset contains synthetic turbulence-degraded imagery, offering diverse degradation patterns.
 We selected **1800 images** across these datasets for training and **200 unseen images** (not included in training) for evaluation.

 ## 🛠️ Structure